-The storm drain inlets direct all runoff to a detention pond and through a stormwater treatment unit R-Tank that is designed to capture floating material and heavier sediment particles but does not trap suspended or dissolved pollutants.
-This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the American Fork River.
+The storm drain inlets direct all runoff to public streets that are eventually routed through an offsite detention basin and though a stormwater treatment unit that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
+This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm Utah Lake.
 Also, our stormwater treatment system holds water that can breed mosquitoes.
-It is important to regularly maintain this system to protect the American Fork River and prevent mosquito breeding.
+It is important to regularly maintain this system to protect Utah Lake and prevent mosquito breeding.
 Use our Storm Drain Maintenance SOP manage our storm drain system responsibly.